In this section:

 FAQs

 The Executive Leadership Program enables outstanding midcareer professionals to sharpen their guiding visions of Jewish communal life and strengthen their leadership and management skills.
-With attention to practice, the program features cohort learning and individual mentoring.
+With attention to practice, the program features cohort learning and individual advising.

 An admissions committee drawn from the Mandel Institute’s faculty, staff and consultants makes admissions decisions.